shyjuo/kt_wso2-php5.6/README.md

 Log into Ubuntu and install the following packages :

 ### PHP 5.6
-PHP 5.6 is the latest release of PHP and embed nice features like traits etc.
-At the time i wrote these lines, i don't get any idea if we will found issues to run the existing kroknet's PHP 5.3 code.
-Also the goal would be refactor some parts of the code to take advantage of the new PHP Core and to maintain the code living.

 Natively Ubuntu 14.04-LTS Does not provide the last version of PHP 5.6.
 In order to install it we need to relay on a different repo.

 The command below will configure  Ubuntu 14.04-LTS to get PHP 5.6.